Skip to main content

 API

-For the full AvatarPlayer API — constructor options, connect, microphone control, custom audio publishing, events, reconnect, native client access, and browser compatibility — see LiveKit Agents Integration Client.
+For the full AvatarPlayer API — constructor options, connect, microphone control, custom audio publishing, events, reconnect, and browser compatibility — see LiveKit Agents Integration Client.
 The signatures are exposed by the same package; only the integration narrative on that page differs.
+AvatarPlayer also exposes sessionSummary, a read-only diagnostics snapshot for the current player lifetime.
+Use it to inspect cumulative RTC playback health, such as ordering, loss recovery, skipped playback, and stalled playback behavior.
+Treat the object shape as SDK-owned diagnostics data rather than application state.

 LiveKit Agents Client